 If this Race has set up additional Events for special pricing needs, like 5k Youth Pricing, 5k Veterans Pricing, 5k First Responders pricing which you would like to combine together for scoring purposes, you are able to include all three categories into a single Scored Event easily.

 For instance, in the example below I have 6 registration categories that need to be combined together into 4, as two of them are "Bundle" type registration categories.

-If I wanted to keep all 6 registration categories separate, I could us the Make Each Event a Scored Event button to expedite the creation of Scored Events if your incoming registration categories line up exactly with Scored Events.
+If I wanted to keep all 6 registration categories separate, I could us the Quick Setup - Make Each Event a Scored Event button to expedite the creation of Scored Events if your incoming registration categories line up exactly with Scored Events.

-In my case however, I'll need to use the Add Scored Event button for each Scored Event that I want (5k, 10k, Half, and Full)
+In my case however, I'll need to use the Manually Add A Single Scored Event button for each Scored Event that I want (5k, 10k, Half, and Full)

 First - fill in the Scored Event Name

 Next - select what Events are included in this Scored Event.
 In my case, I want to include participants from both the "Climb to the Moon", "Hot Dog Eating Contest", and "Do Stuff!" registration categories to be scored in my "5k" Scored Event.